 Visit the home of Greenwich Mean Time and discover how time-keeping, astronomy, global exploration and world communications are all intricately linked.

 Take time to stand astride the world-famous Prime Meridian, watch the iconic Time Ball drop, set your watch to the first public clock to show GMT, and admire John Harrison's intricate timepieces in the Royal Observatory.
-All have been instrumental for the world as we know it today.
+All have been instrumental to the world we know today.

 Stand astride the Prime Meridian Line

 Greenwich is the historic home of the Prime Meridian Line – Longitude 0º.
 It has served as the reference line for Greenwich Mean Time (GMT) since 1884.
 Stand astride the line – with a foot in each hemisphere – to take in the wonder of the solar system, time-keeping and our globalised world while enjoying spectacular views of the City of London and the Thames.
 Or visit after-dark to see the symbolic green laser that beams out northwards along the Meridian Line.

-It’s easy to take the standardised time system for granted in our globalised world, but it’s actually a relatively new development.
+It’s easy to take the standardised time system for granted, but it’s actually a relatively new development.
 Before the 1850s, precision time-keeping was only really a concern to astronomers and sailors and there were no national or international conventions on how time should be measured or when the day would begin and end.

 With the vast expansion of the railway and communications networks, the worldwide need for an international time standard became imperative, and Greenwich was chosen as the centre for world time.